 Selenium also activates an enzyme important for the regeneration of important antioxidants in the body, such as vitamin C. These further promote hair growth and hair regrowth by killing harmful free radicals.
 The enzyme also regulates cells growth and health, something that has made researchers interested in whether it could be used to treat immune system diseases or be used in cancer treatment.

 In addition to all these benefits, selenium sulfide is used topically to treat dandruff, which is why it’s often an ingredient in anti-dandruff shampoos.
 It can also work with protein-rich foods to help healthier hair growth.
-Below we will list foods you can stock up on to get enough selenium for hair loss prevention.

-According to the Huntington College of Health Sciences the recommended daily requirement of selenium is 50 mcg for adults and 70 mcg for pregnant and breastfeeding women.
+According to the Huntington College of Health Sciences, the recommended daily requirement of selenium is 50 mcg for adults and 70 mcg for pregnant and breastfeeding women.
 Since ingesting selenium to help reduce hair loss is a thing, it is a common ingredient in hair growth supplements.

 But warning: Too much selenium can lead to selenium toxicity.